Flaronix/gd-speak/README.md

     *   It is a dependency of `libespeakgodotextension.dll` to connect with `espeak-ng`

 *   **`espeak-ng-data` (Data Files):**
-    *   This folder contains the data files needed by `espeak-ng` to work without being installed on your system
+    *   This folder contains the data files needed by `espeak-ng` to work without being installed on your system (see #2 above)

 *   **`ESpeaker` (C++ Class):**
     *   **Initialization (`ESpeaker::ESpeaker()`):** When an `ESpeaker` instance is created in Godot, its constructor initializes the `espeak-ng` library.
 It tells `espeak-ng` where to find its data files (`espeak-ng-data`) and sets up a callback to receive audio data